AdobeDocs/experience-manager-screens.en/help/user-guide/monitoring-screens.md

    ![screen_shot_2019-09-05at13341pm](assets/screen_shot_2019-09-05at13341pm.png)

-1. The page shows the device information, activity, and the device details that lets you monitor the device activities and functions.
+1. The page shows the device information, activity, and the device details that let you monitor the device activities and functions.

    ![screen_shot_2019-09-05at13700pm](assets/screen_shot_2019-09-05at13700pm.png)

 ### Monitor Device Activity {#monitor-device-activity}

-The **Activity** panel shows the last ping of your screens player with the timestamp.
-The last ping corresponds to the last time the device contacted the server.
+The **Activity** panel shows the last ping of your AEM Screens player with the timestamp.
+The last ping corresponds to the last time that the device contacted the server.

 ![chlimage_1](assets/chlimage_1.png)

-Additionally, click **Collect Logs** from the top right hand corner of the **Activity** panel to view the logs for your player.
+Also, select **Collect Logs** from the top-right hand corner of the **Activity** panel to view the logs for your player.

 ### Update Device Details {#update-device-details}

-Check the **Device Details** panel to view the device IP, Storage usage, firmware version and the player uptime for your device.
+Check the **Device Details** panel so you can view the device IP, Storage usage, firmware version, and the player uptime for your device.

 ![chlimage_1-1](assets/chlimage_1-1.png)

-Additionally, click **Clear cache** and **Update** to clear the cache of your device and update the [firmware](screens-glossary.md) version respectively from this panel.
+Also, select **Clear cache** and **Update** to clear the cache of your device and update the [firmware](screens-glossary.md) version respectively from this panel.

-Also, click the **...** from the top right corner of the **Device Details** panel to restart or refresh the status of your player.
+Also, select **...** from the top-right corner of the **Device Details** panel to restart or refresh the status of your player.

 ![chlimage_1-2](assets/chlimage_1-2.png)

 ### Update Device Information {#update-device-information}

-Check the **DEVICE INFORMATION** panel to view the configuration update, device model, device OS, and the shell information.
+Check the **DEVICE INFORMATION** panel.
+Here you can view the configuration update, device model, device OS, and the shell information.

 ![screen_shot_2019-09-05at13853pm](assets/screen_shot_2019-09-05at13853pm.png)

-Additionally, click the (**...**) from the top right corner of the Device Information panel to view properties or update the device.
+Also, select (**...**) from the top-right corner of the Device Information panel to view properties or update the device.

 ![screen_shot_2019-09-05at14017pm](assets/screen_shot_2019-09-05at14017pm.png)

-Click **Properties** to view the **Device Properties** dialog box.
+Select **Properties** so you can view the **Device Properties** dialog box.
 You can edit the device title or choose the option for configuration updates as **Manual** or **Automatic**.

 >[!NOTE]
 >